diffpy/diffpy.morph/docs/source/tutorials.rst

    Note that we are not applying a smear since it takes a long time to apply and does not significantly change the Rw values in this example.

-5. We should now see a sharper increase in Rw between 192K and 198K.
+5. We should now see a sharper increase in :math:`R_w` between 192K and 198K.

 6. Go back to the terminal to see optimized morphing parameters from each morph.